 The website is dedicated to content marketing strategies.
 It was launched by Dave Chuffey and Stewart Miller in 2010.
 New articles are published one or two times per week.

-Millions people use email in their daily life, so it would be unwise to ignore this medium of products and services promotion.
-However, it is important to prevent email from ending up in spam boxes.
-Email marketing is not all about sending thousands of emails in the hope that someone would click the link and order a product or service..
+Millions of people use email daily, so ignoring this product and services promotion medium would be unwise.
+However, it is important to prevent emails from ending up in spam boxes.
+Email marketing is not all about sending thousands of emails hoping that someone would click the link and order a product or service.

-The website was launched in 2012 by Kapil Sharmi and Armand Thiberge.
+The website was launched in 2012 by Kapil Sharma and Armand Theberge.
 The website specializes in email and SMS marketing.

 The website was created in 2013 by Nathan Barry.
 The platform ConvertKit is mainly aimed at the “creative” segment of the market.
 It also has its own email automation service.

-The author of the project Jordy van Rijn has been working in the sphere of marketing for more than 10 years.
-He has collaborated with such brands as Heineken, AEGON, and KLM.
+The project’s author, Jordy van Rijn has been working in marketing for more than 10 years.
+He has collaborated with brands such as Heineken, AEGON, and KLM.

-Operating since 2001, the company can boast of fruitful collaboration with such brands as PayPal, Occam, Bravissimo, Wagamama, etc. Articles in the blog are not published regularly.
-On average, 3-5 new posts appear each month.
+Since 2001, the company can boast fruitful collaboration with PayPal, Occam, Bravissimo, Wagamama, etc. Articles in the blog are not published regularly.
+However, on average, 3-5 new posts appear each month.

 The platform Sendgrid was created in 2009 by Isaak Saldana, Jose Lopez, and Tim Jenkins.
 It is mainly concerned with email marketing.
 New posts appear in the blog not regularly; on average, 5-7 articles are published per month, but sometimes the blog can go without any updates for a week or two.

-The website was launched by John Thies and Michelle Klann.
-According to the developers, their tools help create emails which will definitely be read by their addressees.
-The team is always there to conduct an audit of your marketing strategy or optimize it.
+John Thies and Michelle Klann launched the website.
+According to the developers, their tools help create emails that their addressees will definitely read.
+In addition, the team is always there to conduct an audit of your marketing strategy or optimize it.